ryanrolds/presentations/slides/cicd.md

 ???
 How many people have heard of CI/CD?
-How many people use CI/CD?
+How many people use Continuous Integration?
-How many have tests, linking, and other other integration steps and runn them manually?
+How many people use Continuous Deployment?

 ---
 class: middle, no-dots

-# 🔄 Continuous
+# 🔄Continuous

 Runs automatically on:
 * ✍️ Pushing commits
 * ⬆️ Merging pull requests
-* 🌲Select branches
+* 🌲 Pushing to select branches

 ???
 Really anything can trigger CI/CD, but it's commonly driven by Git.